For the health and wellbeing of students, staff and visitors, USC is a smoke-free University. Smoking is not permitted on USC grounds.

 The success of this approach will depend on the thoughtfulness, consideration and cooperation of smokers and non-smokers.
 All students and staff share the responsibility for helping USC to be smoke-free.

-Implementation of USC’s smoke-free policy is important and a variety of methods are used to raise awareness, including:
+A variety of methods are used to raise awareness of USC’s smoke-free policy, including:

 - Smoke-free materials such as posters and postcards